 This section discusses the minimum settings you must choose to test Elasticsearch with Magento 2.
-For additional details about configuring Elasticsearch, see the Magento Commerce User Guide.
+For additional details about configuring Elasticsearch, see the Adobe Commerce User Guide.

-As of version 2.3.7, Magento Commerce supports Elasticsearch 7.9.3 but should work with 7.x.
+As of version 2.3.7, Adobe Commerce supports Elasticsearch 7.9.3 but should work with 7.x.
 Support for Elasticsearch 6.x has been deprecated.
 Elasticsearch 2.x and 5.x have reached end-of-life and are no longer supported.

 Configure Elasticsearch within Magento

 To configure Magento to use Elasticsearch:

-- Log in to the Magento Admin as an administrator.
+- Log in to the Admin as an administrator.